Understanding the Return Statement in C Programming

 - Exit Function: Once a

-statement is executed, the function stops, and the control is transferred back to the calling function. - Return Value: If the function has a return type (like
+returnstatement is executed, the function stops, and the control is transferred back to the calling function. - Return Value: If the function has a return type (like

-statement is evaluated and sent back to the calling function. - Void Functions: If a function is declared as
+int,float,char), the value or expression in thereturnstatement is evaluated and sent back to the calling function. - Void Functions: If a function is declared as

-, it does not need to return a value.
-However, you can still usereturn;
+void, it does not need to return a value.
+However, you can still usereturn;to exit the function early.

 Why Use the Return Statement?